 Group A streptococcus bacteria are spread by contact with saliva or mucus from the mouth, nose or throat of an infected person who may or may not have symptoms.
-When an infected person coughs or sneezes, the bacteria spread through droplets in the air.
+When an infected person coughs or sneezes, the bacteria are spread through droplets in the air.
 You can become infected when you breathe in these droplets or touch objects contaminated with them.
 The bacteria can also be spread through close personal contact such as kissing, or sharing drinking cups, forks, spoons or cigarettes.

 Those at highest risk of getting it from an infected person are:

-- people living in the same household;
+- people living in the same household as the infected person;

 - people who have direct contact with the infected person’s mouth or nose secretions.